Establishing Limits With Your School-Age Child

 Parents who set limits for their children show them that they love and care about them.
-The following suggestions may help you to set fair and appropriate limits for your school-age children:
+The following suggestions may help you to set fair and appropriate limits for your school-age children.

 Are their activities harmful or dangerous?
 For example, do they consistently follow your safety rules while bicycling?

 Look for movie and video reviews that rate violence and sexual content for families.

 Family rules and the consequences of breaking those rules should be well defined and understood.

 As children mature, they will continually outgrow some limits.
-You might ask your 6-year-old child not to leave his or her own yard when playing outside.
+You might ask your 6-year-old child not to leave the yard when playing outside.
 By age 10, your child may be responsible enough to play within a larger defined area, such as your cul-de-sac or block.
 Most children can appreciate the idea that they will be able to do more activities when they are older.